-20. Front Panel Audio Connector
+26. Front Panel Audio Connector

 This is a motherboard header, which is used to plug in the audio cable originating from most PC chassis to allow audio to be recorded from or played through the audio connectors on the chassis.
 This header has a connector that looks similar to USB2 and will use the standard "HD Audio" jack.
-Some cases may have two headers on one cable strand: one labeled HD Audio, and one labeled AC'97 - this header is not compatible with AC'97.
+Some systems may have two headers: one labeled HD Audio, and one labeled AC'97 - this header is not compatible with AC'97.